-We would highly recommend staying in a couple of locations across the island to safe on travel times.
+We would highly recommend staying in a couple of locations across the island to save on travel times.

 Kangaroo Island accommodation

 The camping options range from camping within the Flinders Chase National Park with limited facilities and first in best-dressed sites to privately owned caravan parks.
-On this trip we choose to book in to official campgrounds as we didn’t want to risk turning up to a camp ground and not being able to find a site for 2 families.
+On this trip, we choose to book into official campgrounds as we didn’t want to risk turning up at a camp ground and not being able to find a site for 2 families.

 Kangaroo Island weather

-Kangaroo Island Australia has a typical warm to hot and dry summers (December-February) with low humidity.
+Kangaroo Island Australia has typical warm to hot and dry summers (December-February) with low humidity.
 Winters are cool (June-August).
-Spring time and Autumn are shoulders seasons and the weather can be a real mixture of both winter and summer.
+Springtime and Autumn are shoulder seasons and the weather can be a real mixture of both winter and summer.

 Where is Kangaroo Island